lcrodrigues0/polka-halfsiphash/article/tcc1.typ

   / $f_s_i (x)$: Function representing switch $s_i$.
   / $k_s_i$: Unique identifier for switch $s_i$.

+  == Assumptions

+  PolKA and the proposed extension are open source, so it is assumed that any attacker can replicate a node perfectly.
+Protocol boundary is IPv4.
+This means that PolKA is only used inside this network. // Continue

-  == Assumption
+  == Setup

+  All implementation and experiments took place on a VM#footnote[Available on PolKA's repository https://github.com/nerds-ufes/polka] setup with Mininet-wifi@mininet-wifi, and were targeting Mininet's@mininet Behavioral Model version 2 (BMv2)@bmv2.
+Wireshark@wireshark was used to analyze packets, and Scapy@scapy was used to parse packets programatically.

   == Implementation

-  === Setup

-  All implementation and experiments took place on a VM#footnote[Available on PolKA's repository https://github.com/nerds-ufes/polka] setup with Mininet-wifi@mininet-wifi, and were targeting Mininet's@mininet Behavioral Model version 2 (BMv2)

-  VM mininet-wifi BMv2 etc

-  === Code // TODO better name

-  By making the function $f$ is a checksum function, and the unique identifier $k_s_i$ as the `switch_id`, we apply an input data into a chain checksum functions and verify if they match.
-The controller will act as a validator, since it already has access to all `switch_id`.
+  By making the function $f$ is a checksum function, and the unique identifier $k_s_i$ as the `node_id`, we apply an input data into a chain checksum functions and verify if they match.
+The controller will act as a validator, since it already has access to all `node_id`.
 For additional verification, we also integrate the calculated exit port into the checksum, covering some other forms of

   It was implemented as a version on PolKA, this means it uses the same protocol identifier `0x1234` and is interoperable with PolKA.
+Up-to-date PolKA headers were used (and upgraded from the forked version) to ensure compatibility.
+It uses the `version` header field to differentiate between regular PolKA version packets and what we call _probe_ packets.
+PolKA packets uses version `0x01`, and probe packets uses version `0xF1`.

   @topology shows the used topology used in the experiments.